agiletea/AgileTea.DocumentDb.Persistence/README.md

 Suport for Cosmos Db added through the MongoDb wire protocol.

 Fix applied to ensure Mongo conventions are applied before class mappings.
-Not this removes the need (and ability) to call the RegisterMongo() method on startup:
+Note this removes the need (and ability) to call the RegisterMongo() method on startup:

 ```csharp
   services.AddMongo(options =>